Nazarenes or Netzarim

 HA NETZARIM (The Nazarenes)

-“Nazarenes” or “Netzarim” is a title used to identify the 1st century foundational group of disciples (Apostles) of the Messiah Yehoshua.
-Remember the 12 Apostles, the 120 and 3000 disciples (Acts 2:1, 2:47), 5000 (Acts 4:4), tens of thousands (Acts 21:20) were all Netzari Mashiach Jews, not Christians.
+“Nazarenes” or “Netzarim” is a title used to identify the 1st century foundational group of talmidim/disciples of our Rabbi Y'hoshua.
+Remember the 12 Apostles, the 120 and 3000 talmidim (Acts 2:1, 2:47), 5000 (Acts 4:4), tens of thousands (Acts 21:20) were all Netzari Mashiach Jews, not Christians.

 The singular of “Netzarim” is the Hebrew (#5342) “Netzer” – Greenness, a shoot, figuratively a descendant- Branch /Wiki- Netzarim, twigs that shoot off from a branch of a tree (Hebrew from the root “neitzer” (נצר) meaning “a shoot”).